wcornwell/FloweringPlantsLabManual/3_weekly_prac.md

 Many attempts at understanding the diversification of flowering plants have focused on the evolution of key traits.
 Biotic or animal pollination has been proposed to be a key trait promoting the diversity of flowing plants, probably because this type of reproduction (with some minor exceptions) is unique to angiosperms.

+**Net diversification rate is defined as the speciation rate - the extinction rate per unit time.**  This is easiest to think about for **sister taxa**.
+Sister taxa are just what they sound like--two groups the diverged from each other, with each being the other's closest relative.
+Gymnosperms are angiosperms closest relative and vice versa.
+The ferns are sister to the seed plants.
+Fagales (the oaks) and Cucurbitales (the cucumbers) are sister groups.
+However, this gets more complicated as some taxa do not have accepted names.
+Rosales is sister to Cucurbitales + Fagales, which is a group that does not have its own name.

+- What is the sister group of Fabales?

+\vspace*{3\baselineskip}

 Using animals as a vector for pollen could require the evolution of specialised floral structures.
 Examine the flowers of the specimens provided representing abiotic and biotic pollination systems and fill in the table on the hand out provided.

 - How might the flowers you examined maximise reproductive success (i.e.